PeerDB-io/peerdb/README.md

 ## PeerDB - Modern ETL in minutes, with SQL.

 PeerDB is a Postgres-compatible SQL interface to seamlessly integrate multiple data-stores.
 It enables you to **sync**, **transform** and **query** data across your stores using simple SQL commands.
-It takes a datastore native approach in engineering — enabling 10x faster and a highly reliable ETL experience for you.
+PeerDB takes a datastore native approach in engineering — enabling 10x faster and a highly reliable ETL experience for you.

-We are starting with Postgres, Snowflake and BigQuery as the supported data-stores.
-We will extend to other data-stores based on user feedback.
+We are starting with Postgres, Snowflake and BigQuery as the supported data-stores and plan to expand to others based on user-feedback.

 You can use PeerDB for any of the below use-cases: